abegong/did_you_miss_me/README.md

 ### New features
 * Add strftime options for time- and date-stamp generators
 * Make it so timestamp columns sometimes come at the end of the dataframe
+* Make it so batches can have variable length

 * Add conditional missingness
 * Add langchain stuffs